rainb00w/dragons-app/README.md

 To use the application you need to register otherwise all other pages except the login will be hidden.
-During registration, you will receive an email from griffon.aneroid-0a@icloud.com
+During registration, you will receive an email from griffon.aneroid-0a@icloud.com After confirmation you will be redirected to the login page.

-You should follow the link and then manually return to the main page.

 ## All the best !